2. How will school support my child? What additional needs are provided for at Wolverham?

 The SEND code of practice identifies 4 main areas of need:

-A child who wishes to join our school who currently has an education and healthcare plan will have their plan sent to the school and parents are usually invited in to discuss their child’s needs.
-We will work alongside parents to identify whether we are the most suitable setting for their child and will take advice from both external professionals and the local SEN team (based at Civic Way, Ellesmere Port).
-Children who enter school with an education and healthcare plan or statement will take part in a detailed transition including an action for inclusion meeting and usually a home visit (particularly in the early years).
+A child who wishes to join our school who currently has an Education and Healthcare plan will have their plan sent to the school and parents are usually invited in to discuss their child’s needs.
+We will work alongside parents to identify whether we are the most suitable setting for their child and will take advice from both external professionals and the local SEN team (based at Tarvin Professional Centre).
+Children who enter school with an Education and Healthcare plan will take part in a detailed transition including an action for inclusion meeting and usually a home visit (particularly in the early years).

 Class Teachers plan lessons according to the specific needs of all groups of children in their class, and will ensure that work is adapted to enable your child to access their learning as independently as possible.